For many consumers, money stress is no longer about one loan or one missed payment.

 - Fragmented borrower experiences

-Many institutions are recognizing that disconnected outreach and delayed communication updates make it harder to engage borrowers early and maintain consistency across the servicing journey.
+These gaps become more visible during periods of financial stress.
+Many institutions now recognize that disconnected outreach and delayed communication updates make it harder to engage borrowers early and stay consistent across the servicing journey.

 As a result, organizations are placing greater focus on: